koenrane/KR-new-site/content/import/behavioural-statistics-for-a-maze-solving-agent.md

 As we move on to multiple regressions to try finding out which variables drive these results, we have to work carefully: our various operationalizations of 'closeness' in the mazes are inevitably pretty correlated.

-As Dan Braun [commented](https://www.lesswrong.com/posts/cAC4AXiNC5ig6jQnc/understanding-and-controlling-a-maze-solving-policy-network?commentId=6sqGdeAB9baLME55G#comments) on [Understanding and controlling a maze-solving policy network](/understanding-and-controlling-a-maze-solving-policy-network) :
+> [!quote] Dan Braun's [comment](https://www.lesswrong.com/posts/cAC4AXiNC5ig6jQnc/understanding-and-controlling-a-maze-solving-policy-network?commentId=6sqGdeAB9baLME55G#comments) on [Understanding and controlling a maze-solving policy network](/understanding-and-controlling-a-maze-solving-policy-network)

-> [!quote]
 >
-> I'd be weary about interpreting the regression coefficients of features that are correlated (see [Multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity)).
+> I'd be \[wary\] about interpreting the regression coefficients of features that are correlated (see [Multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity)).
 Even the sign may be misleading.
 >
 > It might be worth making a cross-correlation plot of the features.
 This won't give you a new coefficients to put faith in, but it might help you decide how much to trust the ones you have.
 It can also be useful looking at how unstable the coefficients are during training (or e.g. when trained on a different dataset).